Alt text: A group of people collaborating in a modern office with two discussing over a laptop, and others talking at desks with computers.

 “When Your Phone’s Filthier Than Your Ex’s Excuses: Enter PhoneSoap!”

 We all carry a germ-packed time bomb in our pockets.
 No, not some new-age virus—we’re talking about your smartphone.
-Actually, research has shown that your phone can be 10x dirtier than a toilet seat.
+In fact, research has shown that your phone can be 10x dirtier than a toilet seat.
 That’s right—your precious screen, the one you tap after touching public doors, gym machines, or your face during lunch, is a bacteria buffet.

 Grime and Punishment: Why Your Smartphone Deserves a UV Light Confession